 Next, I showed them other examples of mini-zines made in similar ways, and I read mine, “Sam Scissors Hits the Street,” out loud:

 On a different sheet of paper I encouraged students to plan who their own starring character would be and what would transpire over the six pages.
-I also gave them a catch: whatever happened in their story, they had to draw a 3D-looking hole (which I demonstrated) on page two.
+I also gave them a catch: whatever happened in their story, they had to draw a 3D-looking hole (which we had drawn together during our warm-up) on page two.

 Some students followed my lead and had their hapless main character fall into a hole… only to discover treasure (not slime) within!
 Others drew things emerging from the abyss.